-This includes send instant messages between colleagues, utilize video conferencing features, record conversations, share screens, give whiteboard presentations, and hold meetings with up to 250 people at a time, from any device.
+This includes sending instant messages between colleagues, utilizing video conferencing features, recording conversations, sharing screens, giving whiteboard presentations, and holding meetings with up to 250 people at a time, from any device.

 Sometimes communicating information to a broader audience requires something more permanent and more formal than a presentation at a meeting.
 The Publisher app in Microsoft 365 provides users with the tools they need to publish professional-looking newsletters, brochures, and booklets.

 It’s your basic productivity cloud app.
 As the workforce has become more mobile, the need to capture information on the go has become increasingly important.
 Applications like OneNote allow users to take notes on any device and then retrieve those notes from any other device.

 It is a web-based collaborative platform that integrates with Microsoft Office.
 SharePoint allows the user’s to

 Create, edit, manage and share documents and insights with colleagues through business, department, or team-specific subsites.

 Share company news, events, and business updates across selected sites and protect data and content with document-level permissions.

 Download and access documents offline using SharePoint Workspace.
 Also, Communicate with colleagues in real-time from within the SharePoint Online interface.

 It’s Microsoft’s cloud-based file storage service.
 All kinds of files, including documents, images, music, and video can be stored on OneDrive, and these files can be accessed, managed, and shared securely from almost any device, with internet access.